460411635/CC1350_telemetry/README.md

 ## Bug
 The CC1350 connected to GCS will stop working after ~10 minutes.
 Restart and it will reconnect.
 This bug does not occur in the CC1350 on flight.

+## To-do
+Implement watchdog timer restart to recover from malfunction